NASA-SW-VnV/ikos/doc/install/3.0/UBUNTU_16.04.md

-Install IKOS dependencies on Ubuntu 19.04
+Install IKOS dependencies on Ubuntu 16.04
 =========================================

+**NOTE: These instructions are for IKOS 3.0 with LLVM 9 and are not actively maintained.
+Please see the main [README.md](../../../README.md)**

-Here are the steps to install the required dependencies of IKOS on **[Ubuntu 19.04 (Disco Dingo)](http://releases.ubuntu.com/19.04/)**.
+Here are the steps to install the required dependencies of IKOS on **[Ubuntu 16.04 (Xenial)](http://releases.ubuntu.com/16.04/)**.

 First, make sure your system is up-to-date: